digdon/2023adventofcode/day_06/README.md

 I tried this for the second race and came up with the correct values.
 So, that means we can calculate the number of wins with a single iteration of all of the time values - O(n).

 That extra time studying the data paid off.
 For part 2, the race time increased 1 million fold (eg, from 60 to 60 million).
 O(n^2) at that level would be expensive, but with the solution I implemented in part 1, it was just a single iteration through the 60 million values.

+*Update:*
+While looking at the table above, I realized that the second half of the table mirrors the first half.
+That means I really only need to work through the first half of the numbers and then double to get the number of wins.

+But wait!
+Everything is a loss until the first winning value, at which point everything after that is a winner (considering just the first half).
+So, instead of counting winners, I just need to start at 0 and count losers until I hit the first winner.
+Double that, substract from the total number of scenarios, and that's the answer.